 It is advised to use cyclic testing tools to run continuous tests to make the app development process more efficient and productive.
-Building the Minimum Viable Product (MVP) is also a popular technique nowadays that the developers use to analyze the reactions of the initial release.
+Building the Minimum Viable Product (MVP) is also a popular technique nowadays that the Top Enterprise Software Development Firms use to analyze the reactions of the initial release.

 In a nutshell, the MVP model is an initial version of the mobile application with just the basic features, that is launched before the full-blown app is released in the market.